RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_2_Notes.md

 # OWASP Security Principles

+## Key Principles

+### 1. Minimize Attack Surface Area
-- Minimize attack surface area (all potential vulnerabilities exploitable)
+- **Definition**: Reduce all potential vulnerabilities exploitable by attackers.
+- **Strategies**:
-  - disable software features
+  - Disable unnecessary software features.
-  - retrict access of certain assets
+  - Restrict access to certain assets.
-  - more complex passwords
+  - Implement more complex passwords.

+### 2. Principle of Least Privilege
-- Principle of least privilege (least amount of access required to fulfill daily tasks)
+- **Definition**: Grant the least amount of access required to fulfill daily tasks.
-  - reduces damage a breach could casuse
+- **Benefit**: Reduces the damage a breach could cause.

-- Defense in depth
+### 3. Defense in Depth
-  - multiple controls addressing risks and threats in different ways.
-(MFA. firewall, etc)
+- **Definition**: Implement multiple controls addressing risks and threats in different ways.
+- **Examples**: Multi-Factor Authentication (MFA), firewalls.

+### 4. Separation of Duties
-- Seperation of duties (no one person is given too many priveleges)
+- **Definition**: Ensure no one person is given too many privileges.
-  - different people to sign and prepare a paycheck.
+- **Example**: Different people to sign and prepare a paycheck.

-- keep security simple
+### 5. Keep Security Simple
-  - remove complex solutions to keep things manageable to keep collaboration possible
+- **Definition**: Remove complex solutions to keep security manageable and collaboration possible.

-- Fix security issues correctly
+### 6. Fix Security Issues Correctly
-  - find root cause and correct all vulnerabilities with tests.
+- **Definition**: Find the root cause and correct all vulnerabilities with tests.

+### 7. Establish Secure Defaults
+- **Definition**: The optimal security state of an application is its default state for users.

+### 8. Fail Securely
+- **Definition**: When a control fails or stops, it should default to its most secure option.

+### 9. Don't Trust Services
+- **Definition**: Third-party services have different security policies that may be insecure.

+### 10. Avoid Security by Obscurity
+- **Definition**: Key systems should not rely on keeping details hidden, but instead should rely on multiple factors for security.